bliutwo/pomodoro/README.md

 # 2020 Update

+## Latest update (4/20/2020, 00:43)

+This doesn't quite work on Mac.
+The window keeps going to the front, but more importantly, steals focus from other apps.

 ## Latest update (4/19/2020, 17:08)

 I've finished the main functionality of the GUI app.
 There are several issues and bugs I plan to fix,